-For the week ending 18 May 2014, the number and proportion of respiratory specimens reported by NSW sentinel laboratories2 which tested positive for influenza was steady and remains low (Table 2 and Figure 4).
-A total of 1418 tests for respiratory viruses were reported with 38 specimens (2.5%) testing positive for influenza viruses.
-Testing suggests that Influenza A and B viruses are circulating at similarly low levels.
+For the week ending 15 June 2014, the number and proportion of respiratory specimens reported by NSW sentinel laboratories2 which tested positive for influenza A eased and remains low.
+Influenza B activity was largely unchanged (Table 2 and Figure 4).
+A total of 1459 tests for respiratory viruses were reported with 46 specimens (3.2%) testing positive for influenza viruses.

+These testing results suggests that Influenza A and B viruses are circulating in NSW at similarly low levels, after the unseasonal spike in activity seen in January and February this year.

-2 Source: Participating sentinel laboratories include the following: South Eastern Area Laboratory Services, The Children's Hospital at Westmead, Sydney South West Pathology Service, Pacific Laboratory Medicine Service, Royal Prince Alfred Hospital, Hunter Area Pathology Service, Pathology West - Westmead & Pathology West - Nepean [no data from Oct 2010 to June 2011], Douglas Hanley Moir Pathology, VDRLab [data from 5 March 2010], Laverty Pathology [data from 1 April 2010 to February 2011], SydPath (St Vincent's) Pathology [data from Nov 2010], Medlab, and Laverty [data from September 2013].
+2 Source: Participating sentinel laboratories include the following: South Eastern Area Laboratory Services, The Children's Hospital at Westmead, Sydney South West Pathology Service, Pacific Laboratory Medicine Service, Royal Prince Alfred Hospital, Hunter Area Pathology Service, Pathology West - Westmead &Pathology West - Nepean [no data from Oct 2010 to June 2011], Douglas Hanley Moir Pathology, VDRLab [data from 5 March 2010], Laverty Pathology [data from 1 April 2010 to February 2011], SydPath (St Vincent's) Pathology [data from Nov 2010], Medlab, and Laverty [data from September 2013].